Certify your digital assets on the blockchain

 Immediate certification

-Your files are certified within 5 minutes after deposit.
+Your files are certified within a minute of submission.

 This is made possible thanks to processing speed of transactions on the Tezos blockchain and the performance of our software solution.